 Kmart begins Martha Pima cotton program

-"The Pimas are starting off great," said Steve Ryman, senior vp, home "with nearly double-digit increases for the linear footage they occupy."
+"The Pimas are starting off great," Steve Ryman, senior vp, home, told HTT, "with nearly double-digit increases for the linear footage they occupy."

-The 5-Star collection includes the new Pima program in sheets and towels as well as the Egyptian cotton textiles that originally were introduced in fall '97 as well as cotton sateen, Ryman explained.
+The 5-Star collection includes the new Pima program in sheets and towels and the Egyptian cotton textiles that originally were introduced in fall 1997, as well as cotton sateen, Ryman explained.

-The new branding is being done "to bring a new approach, to be exciting and to be more clear in our definitions of good, better, best — and more important to more easily show how the merchandise works together," Ryman explained.
+The new branding is being done "to bring a new approach, to be exciting and to be more clear in our definitions of good, better, best-and more importantly to more easily show how the merchandise works together," Ryman explained.

 Also new in the 5-Star program are 230-count cotton sateen sheets, $9.99 twin.

-The Pima cotton sheets are offered in a tight color selection, four colors compared with the 21 colors in the "Blue" label, Ryman said.
+The Pima cotton sheets are offered in a tight color selection: four colors as compared to the 21 colors in the Blue label, Ryman said.